Episode 3

 Speaker C:

-Cause it got me out of the bad environment.
+The foster care was a blessing to me because it got me out of the bad environment.

 Speaker C: